Whether you should favor a loan modification over a short sale depends, in part, on the following:

 - Reducing the principal balance

-The Office of the Controller of the Currency (OCC), which regulates national banks, says many loan modifications do not reduce the principal balance owed.
+Data from The Office of the Controller of the Currency (OCC), which regulates national banks, suggests that many loan modifications do not reduce the principal balance owed.
 Perhaps more disturbing is the news that a large number of loan modifications soon become delinquent again.
 It's often just a temporary fix and not a long-term solution.

 Loan Modifications May Result in an Increased Payment